joergjo/blog/content/posts/genkit-azure-openai-embeddings/index.md

 We obtain an embedder through the plugin's `Embedder()` method and pass it to `genkit.Embed()`.
 The resulting `[]float32` slice—the vector representing `Hello World!`—has a length of 1536, matching the dimensionality of Azure OpenAI's `text-embedding-3-small` model.

+{{< alert >}}
-> {{< icon "lightbulb" >}} Different embedding models produce vectors with different dimensions.
+Different embedding models produce vectors with different dimensions.
 For example, `text-embedding-3-large` produces 3072-dimensional vectors, while `text-embedding-ada-002` (the previous generation) produces 1536-dimensional vectors.
 Always ensure your vector database schema matches your chosen model's dimensions.
+{{< /alert >}}

 ## Vector Search with Azure OpenAI and pgvector